awsdocs/aws-organizations-docs/doc_source/orgs_manage_accounts_access.md

 When using the role, the user has administrator permissions in the new member account\.
 Instruct your IAM users who are members of the group to do the following to switch to the new role\.

-1. From the upper\-right corner of the AWS Organizations console, choose the link that contains the current sign\-in name and then choose **Switch role**\.
+1. From the upper\-right corner of the AWS Organizations console, choose the link that contains the current sign\-in name and then choose **Switch Role**\.

 1. Enter the administrator\-provided account ID number and role name\.